Peerage law: Black v Chrétien (2001)

-In 1999, the U.K. Prime Minister, Tony Blair, recommended a Canadian newspaper magnate, Conrad Black, to be raised to the peerage.
+In 1999, the UK Prime Minister, Tony Blair, recommended a Canadian newspaper magnate, Conrad Black, to be raised to the peerage.
 Representatives of the Canadian Government indicated their approval, but immediately before Queen Elizabeth II could grant the peerage, the Prime Minister of Canada, Jean Chrétien, advised her not to elevate Black.
 Chrétien cited the Nickle Resolution, which ordered that an address be presented to the British Sovereign requesting that he not award "any title of honour or titular distinction."
 The resolution was passed by the Canadian House of Commons, but no address was ever presented.
 The Queen nevertheless chose to comply with Chrétien's advice.

 Black then sued Prime Minister Chrétien for abuse of power, misfeasance in public office and negligence, and the Canadian Government for negligent misrepresentation.
 He requested the Ontario Court of Appeals to make three declarations, namely: that the Canadian Government had no right to advise the Queen on the conferral of a peerage on a dual citizen (which Black became), that the Prime Minister abused his power by requesting the Queen not to grant the peerage, and that the Government of Canada negligently misrepresented to him that, if he became a dual citizen and refrained from using his title in Canada, he could receive the peerage.

 At the heart of the issue was the "honours prerogative," that is, the right of the Crown to grant dignities to its subjects.
-Theoretically, the honours prerogative may be exercised only by the Sovereign or a representative thereof (in this case, the Governor-General of Canada), though in practice it is seldom utilised but on the advice of Ministers of the Crown.
+Theoretically, the honours prerogative may be exercised only by the sovereign or a representative thereof (in this case, the Governor-General of Canada), though in practice it is seldom utilised but on the advice of Ministers of the Crown.
 While many royal prerogatives may be questioned in court, the honours prerogative is non-justiciable.
-Therefore, if the Prime Minister was advising on the usage of the honours prerogative, his actions may not be reviewed in Court.
+Therefore, if the Prime Minister was advising on the usage of the honours prerogative, his actions may not be reviewed in court.
 As John Laskin, a Justice of the Court of Appeals of Ontario, indicated, "The refusal to grant an honour is far removed from the refusal to grant a passport or a pardon, where important individual interests are at stake.
 Unlike the refusal of a peerage, the refusal of a passport or a pardon has real adverse consequences for the person affected."
-The Court then refused to make the declarations sought by Black.
+The court then refused to make the declarations sought by Black.